petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/demo-ethics/what-to-demo.md

 As before, understanding why the other answers are incorrect is also important.

-## Demonstrating what the AE asks for
+## Demonstrating What the AE Asks For

 At no point should the Account Executive determine when to do a demo and what to include in the demo.
-This isn’t meant to be confrontational, it is just important that the Sales Engineer should have had an opportunity to interact with the prospect.
+This isn’t meant to be confrontational; it is important that the Sales Engineer should have had an opportunity to interact with the prospect.
 Sales Engineers should know the platform better, in terms of the capabilities it has, than business Sales people like the Account Executive, and should therefore be more able to determine what parts of an existing demo will hit the mark.

 The demo approach should be a collaborative exercise with the rest of the Sales Team.
 The key point is that the Sales Engineer needs to have been directly involved.

-## Using a standard, generic demo
+## Using a Standard, Generic Demo

 Sometimes it might seem like having a “go to” generic demo would be a great thing to do.
 The reality is that it is not.
 It might save some time but it will never engage with the prospect.

 This may not seem to be that important, but every step of the sale needs to be meaningful for it to ultimately be successful.
 If something generic is shown that is not in context, and that does not resonate, _and_ then the competition shows something that the customer really needs then this could well be the last meeting with this particular prospect!

-## Demonstrating everything in the platform
+## Demonstrating Everything in the Platform

 Similarly, don’t ever do a “show up and throw up”.
 Just because Liferay is full of out-of-the-box features does not mean that they are things that the potential customer needs.
 Ultimately it is just not going to be interesting to the prospect, which means it is not going to be meaningful.

-## Demonstrating the cool new stuff
+## Demonstrating the Cool New Stuff

 And finally, the shiny new stuff might seem to be super cool, but if it is not something that fits with requirements that the prospect has then it should not just be shown because it’s cool.
 If on the other hand the shiny new thing is exactly what the prospect needs then it should definitely be incorporated into the demo flow!